theochem/horton/doc/tut_getting_started.rst

 =====================

 The directory ``depends`` of the Horton source tree is used to build specific dependencies from source.
-For the moment, there is only one such dependency, namely `libint2 <http://sourceforge.net/p/libint/>`_.
+For the moment, there are two such dependencies, namely `libint2 <http://sourceforge.net/p/libint/>`_ and libxc.
 The directory ``depends`` contains a ``Makefile`` that can take care of downloading the right version and compiling.
 The following should take care of everything, assuming that you have installed all the libint2 dependencies::

     cd depends
     make -j4 libint
+    make -j4 libxc

 The option ``-j4`` instructs make to build libint2 in parallel on four cores.